 Dear Melissa,

-Its Day 25 of my last Whole30 … I’m OVER IT.
+It’s Day 25 of my last Whole30, and I’m OVER IT.
 No foods sound good, and I can’t imagine what to make for dinner—it’s like pregnancy food aversions, except I’m definitely not pregnant.
-I want to finish each Whole30 strong, but how can I do that if feel like I just hit the wall? – Shelly, Santa Monica book signing event
+I want to finish my Whole30 strong, but how can I do that if feel like I just hit the wall? – Shelly, at my Santa Monica book signing event

 Dear Shelly,

-This can be common, especially when you’re towards the tail-end of a longer habit change, like 30 consecutive days of Whole30, a meditation challenge, or a decluttering effort.
+This phenomenon is especially common when you’re approaching the end of a longer habit change, like 30 consecutive days of Whole30, a meditation challenge, or a decluttering effort.
 In the beginning, it’s new and exciting!
 In the middle, it’s feeling more automatic and you’re really seeing the benefits.
-But in the last week, your brain senses “the end” on the horizon and starts screaming for reward.
+But in the last week, your brain senses “the end” on the horizon and starts demanding a reward.
 You’ve been SO DEDICATED.
 You’ve worked SO HARD.
 And now you have to work hard for six more long days?
-It’s exhausting.
+You’re cranky.
 You’re bored.
 You’re OVER IT.

-Except you’re not, really.
+Except you’re not over it!
 You feel awesome.
-You look awesome.
-You want to finish strong.
+You feel proud.
+You want to keep your promise to yourself and see your commitment through.
 You just need to jump-start your brain into feeling excited again.
 Here are three ideas for just how to do that.

-• Scour The Whole30 Slow Cooker for a new recipe that sounds extra-tasty
+• Scour The Whole30 Slow Cooker, The Whole30 Fast and Easy, or Cooking Whole30 for a new recipe that sounds extra-tasty

-• Ask your Whole30 BFF or Whole30 Coach to send you their top three favorite Whole30 dinner recipes
+• Ask your Whole30 bestie, the @Whole30 community, or @PBWhole30 on Instagram to send you their top three favorite Whole30 dinner recipes

-• Make something you’ve been cooking and make it taste brand-new (like subbing curry sauce for tomato sauce in your ground meat and veggies dish, or putting your breakfast eggs over a salad instead of sweet potato hash)
+• Take something you’ve been cooking and make it taste brand-new by subbing curry sauce for tomato sauce in your ground meat and veggies, or putting your breakfast eggs over a salad instead of sweet potato hash

 Order Out

-Sometimes it’s the idea of making your own dinner-for-one for the millionth night in a row that has you feeling down … so try ordering a Whole30 compatible meal from Chipotle, sweetgreen, or one of our many other excellent meal delivery and restaurant partners who create incredible Whole30 dishes designed to give you a night off.
+Sometimes it’s the idea of making your own dinner-for-one for the millionth night in a row that has you feeling down … so try ordering a Whole30 Approved “Wholesome” bowl from Chipotle, ordering Whole30 Approved fresh meal delivery or finding a local partner in your city.
 Check out our state-by-state options here.

 Finally, here are two other scenarios that you may be experiencing in the last week of your Whole30 … and some tough-love tips, from me to you.